Wednesday, January 13, 2010

 I will take you away (והוצאתי) from your forced labor...

-The Midrash notes that the word "Therefore" (לכן) is the language of an oath.
-God had promised to redeem the Jewish people from Egyptian slavery.
+These were not mere declarations; they were vows.
+As the Midrash teaches, the word "Therefore" (לכן) indicates an oath.
+God was vowing to redeem the Jewish people from Egyptian slavery.

 The Wise Doctor

-Still, the doctor realized that these words might discourage his patient.
-The poor man might think that he was unable to truly cure him, and could only alleviate some of the side effects of his illness.
+But the doctor was aware that these words might discourage his patient.
+The poor man might think that he was unable to truly cure him, and could only alleviate some of the symptoms of his illness.

 Complete Redemption